Your trusted partner in cosmetic care abroad

 Everything you need to know before your procedure

 We recommend 7–10 days.
-This allows time for your consultation, the procedure, initial recovery, suture removal around day five to seven, and a final check-up before you fly home.
+This allows time for your consultation and lid assessment, the procedure itself, initial recovery, suture removal around day five to seven, and a final check-up before you fly home.

 Nick Peplow